Guy Kennaway

-Guy Kennaway is an English writer specialising in memoir and comic novels.
+Guy Kennaway is an English writer renowned for his memoirs and comic novels.
+He specializes in crafting stories that often blend humor with sharp social commentary.
 He is represented by Mark Stanton at the North Literary Agency.
+His distinct voice and perspective have made him a notable figure in contemporary English literature.
 In 2021 he won the Bollinger Everyman Wodehouse Prize for his comic fiction The Accidental Collector.